 - What the CARES Act Means for Art Therapists — AATA Blog (3/31/20)

 AATA has joined our coalitions in mental health, specialized instructional support personnel in schools, and the arts in engaging with congressional COVID-19 relief package negotiations.
-These have included:
+A list of COVID-19 related Mental Health Liason Coalition letters can be found here.
+In addition, AATA has signed on to the following letters:

-- We joined Families USA and a variety of national and state mental health organizations urging Congress to include at least $150 billion in direct aid to states for fiscal relief and an emergency increase of 12 percent to Federal Medicaid matching funds as they deploy their resources to address critical health needs and absorb the related economic crisis.
-Read the full letter sent to Congress on March 23rd.
+- Urging Congress to include at least $150 billion in direct aid to states for fiscal relief and an emergency increase of 12 percent to Federal Medicaid matching funds.
+(3/20/20)

 - Share your creativity with us on social media!
 Please join us on Twitter, Instagram, and Facebook!